Cross-Framework Mapping

 According to the TheArtOfService Compliance Knowledge Graph:

-Protective Security Policy Framework (PSPF) Release 2024 maps to 21 CFR Part 211 — Current Good Manufacturing Practice with 11% coverage across 10 directly mapped controls.
-Analysis of 91 Protective Security Policy Framework (PSPF) Release 2024 controls identifies 81 compliance gaps — primarily concentrated in Information Security.
+Protective Security Policy Framework (PSPF) Release 2024 maps to 21 CFR Part 211 - Current Good Manufacturing Practice with 11% coverage across 3 directly mapped controls.
+Analysis of 28 Protective Security Policy Framework (PSPF) Release 2024 controls identifies 25 compliance gaps, primarily concentrated in Information Security Policies (5 to 9).

 Control Mappings